Woutifier/edx-documentation/en_us/developers/source/conventions/safe_templates.rst

 In general, the JavaScript code inside a Mako template file should be succinct, simply providing a bridge to a JavaScript file.
-For legacy code with more complicated JavaScript code, you should nadditionally follow the best practices documented for :ref:`Safe JavaScript Files`.
+For legacy code with more complicated JavaScript code, you should additionally follow the best practices documented for :ref:`Safe JavaScript Files`.